Set up Voice Control, VoiceOver and Siri on an iPhone for blind and visually impaired users

 • Getting the latest news, sports, weather, entertainment and stock market information

-This is a separate option to Siri and Voice Over, also available in Accessiblity, which is worth considering since it can be better than Siri for entering and editing text and can make it easier to open apps, scrolling etc. It can be used with the others.
+This is a separate option to Siri and Voice Over, that is best used alongside them, also available in Accessibility sttings, along with a list of commands.
+It is worth considering since it can be better than Siri for entering and editing text and can make it easier to open apps, scrolling etc.

 Options: